petrobras/WPRAutoencoders/README.md

 ## Motivation

 Well testing strategies are based on measuring pressure variation on reservoirs after production or injection.
-Based on these values and their derivatives, important information can be gathered about the formation such as the transmissibility ($\frac{k h}{\mu}$), formation damage (_skin_), reservoir geometry, etc.
+Based on these values and their derivatives, important information can be gathered about the formation such as the transmissibility, formation damage (_skin_), reservoir geometry, etc.

 The Reservoir Autoencoders repository contains the [wellbore pressure response generator](#wellbore-pressure-response-generator), an [autoencoder neural network](#autoencoder-neural-network) and a [wellbore pressure response dataset](#wellbore-pressure-response-dataset).